What is a geocoder?

 There are proprietary geocoding services, and technically some are really very impressive.
 But typically they cost a lot and/or severly limit what you can do with the results.

 There are other hosted open geocoding services, most obviously OpenStreetMap's own Nominatim service.
-However that is designed to be used as a tool by mappers, not as an enterprise level geocoding service, and indeed the usage policy explicitly says it "has a very limited capacity" and users may be blocked if querying too frequently.
+However that is designed to be used as a tool by mappers, not as an enterprise level geocoding service, and indeed the usage policy explicitly says it "has a very limited capacity" and users may be blocked if requesting too frequently.

 Finally, you can feel good about the fact that we're regularly sponsoring open geo events (we run #geomob in London), contributing code back to the major OSM software projects, opensource many of our own projects (pls send patches!), and are corporate members of the OpenStreetMap Foundation.